yrsong15/Ray-Meets-Nicole/README.md

-#Anniversary Project
+#Anniversary Project :rabbit: :heart: :pig:
-This is the source file for the website created for Nicole on July 15th, 2016, celebrating our first year together.
+This is the source file for the website created for Nicole on **July 15th, 2016**, celebrating our first year together.
+It is a gallery with each picture linking to a detailed letter.
 This README will also serve as a log for progress in creating this website.

 ---